ASamad73/Urdu_News_Classification-ML/README.md

 ## 📄 Reference

-The project report and detailed metrics are documented in
+The project report and detailed metrics are documented in the [paper](https://github.com/ASamad73/Urdu_News_Classification-ML/blob/master/19_Report.pdf)

 ---